lainabeasley/Journal/CS121/Journal.md

 Common errors / good practice
 - A common error is to also have ++i; statement in the loop body, causing the loop variable to be updated twice per iteration.

+### 4.27 Loops and strings
+Iterating through a string with a for loop
+- A programmer commonly iterates through a string, examining each character.

+Iterating until done with a while loop

+### 4.28 Nested loops
+- A **nested loop** is a loop that appears in the body of another loop.
+The nested loops are commonly referred to as the **inner loop** and **outer loop**.
+- Nested loops have various uses.
+One use is to generate all combinations of some items.

+### 4.20 Break and continue
+- A **break statement** in a loop causes an immediate exit of the loop.
+- A **continue statement** in a loop causes an immediate jump to the loop condition check.

 ## Module 4 - Conditionals and Loops - Lecture Videos
 ### Module 4 - Conditionals and Loops - Boolean Expressions Lecture Notes
 Conitionals